ShermanZA/MRCS/README.md

 * BadGuyGroupTemplates:Templates used for hostile ground forces during a CAS mission

 Ensure at least one CASZONE exists.
-Ensure each CASZone is populated with subzones with the following nameing convention:
+Ensure each CASZone is populated with subzones with the following naming convention:
 "{CASZONE name}-SubZone-{number}".

 Ensure at least one FriendlyGroup exists with the "LateActivation" set to true.